A lot of people ask me what web applications I use, so I decided to write a post and share some of my favorites with you today!

-Most recently, I’ve been using it to make purposeful tweaks and adjustments to the recent redesign of The Smart Passive Income Blog.
-(See this).
-I have the tool set to record data from all types of pages on my blog – from the homepage to top income producing pages (like the resource page), and even random blog posts so I can see what people are actually clicking on when they read my content.
+Most recently, I've been using it to make purposeful tweaks and adjustments to the recent redesign of The Smart Passive Income Blog.
+I have the tool set to record data from all types of pages on my blog—from the homepage to top income producing pages (like the resource page), and even random blog posts so I can see what people are actually clicking on.

-- It can show me, in a glance, traffic data for multiple websites all at the same time on the dashboard.
-This is extremely helpful for me because I run online businesses.
+- It can show me, in a glance, traffic data for multiple websites at the same time on the dashboard.
+This is extremely helpful for someone like me who runs online businesses.

-- I love how I can easily see, in real-time, how many people are on my website, and even pinpoint specific users and see every action they’ve taken on the site – from what page they entered on, to what they’ve clicked on and where they exit.
+- I love how I can easily see, in real-time, how many people are on my website, and even pinpoint specific users and see every action they've taken on the site—from what page they entered on, to what they've clicked on, and where they've exited.

 - It's easier to setup goals and campaigns in Clicky vs. Google Analytics, in my opinion.

-- It’s far easier to compare what happened today on your sites vs. what happened yesterday, of 7 days before, or any other day.
+- It's far easier to compare what happened today on your sites vs. what happened yesterday, or seven days before, or any other day.

 Hand that report over to an optimization expert (or take care of some of those things on your own), and you'll have a faster loading page that will help the user experience on your website, and also help you rank higher in the search engines too, because page time affects search engine rankings!

-Once you enter your URL, give it 15 seconds to analyze it before your report shows up.
+Once you enter your URL, give it fifteen seconds to analyze it before your report shows up.